Sound gorge trail in Millstatt

 At the Forum Kunst contemporary in the former Millstatt Abbey, I came across an exhibition of works created by Deborah Sengl.
 In these works, she shows the plot of the theatre play ‘The Last Days of Mankind’ (Die letzten Tage der Menschheit) written by Karl Kraus using the bodies of rats instead of figurines of humans.

-The Trojan boot in Friesach
+Trojan Boot in Friesach

 A typical Carinthian dish: Kasnudeln